-Buying a car is often a stressful and confusing process, with salesman pressuring for the sale while you try to juggle sticker prices and discounts and upgrades in your head.
+Buying a car is often a stressful and confusing process, with salespeople pressuring for the sale while you try to juggle sticker prices and discounts and upgrades in your head.
 Smartphones helped alleviate some of the stress of a visit to the car lot, as you can now quickly search and compare prices.

-Online car buying options
+Online car-buying options

 Skip the dealership and the used car lot and head to your web browser instead the next time you are interested in buying a car.
 Some of the biggest names in online retail have joined the space, including Amazon and eBay.
+If you’re a member, you may also find a good deal when car shopping at Costco.

 Dedicated car-buying websites